mlomb/battle/arena/README.md

 ## Referees

 The referee is the program that implements the game rules.
-It starts each of the agents and runs a match.
+It follows a [protocol to communicate with the arena](./src/referee.rs#L16-L20), and a protocol to communicate with the agents that the agents must respect.
+It is responsible for starting the agent processes, running the game, and deciding the winner.

 ### Available referees